Ceici92/CeciliasBlog/content/posts/Lecture3.md

 ![alt Text](https://github.com/Ceici92/HugoBlog/blob/master/docs/images/Lecture3/Video1.gif?raw=true "Prototype")

-The user had some usefull feedbacks.
+The user had some useful feedbacks.
 She likes the idea of being able to learn to play piano without notions of music theory.
 It is satisfying that the application reads the notes for her, and even if she decides to take music theory lessons, the application could still help her to learn the notes on a music sheet by showing them on the piano.